 See our guide Blackboard Learn Ultra Tour for a full guide of the Ultra layout.

-Suggested Learning Modules have been added to the template.
+For Ultra Organisations suggested Learning Modules have been added to the template.
 Inside they contain prompts for suggested use and a possible starting place for creating materials such as staff contact details.

 To add course content hover over any dividing line until it turns purple and a plus icon appears.
 Click on the plus icon to see the add content menu.

 Add Content menu options